hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 the ``skylake`` architecture of the current login nodes is different from the architectures in the ``rocky9_pilot`` reservation.
-One consequence is that the ``module avail`` command might not show the all modules relevant to compute jobs, the ``module spider`` command can be used as an alternative, but make sure to execute it on a Rocky 9 node to see modules suited for Rocky 9 (see :ref:`the module system on Leuven clusters <leuven_module_system>` for background information).
+One consequence is that the ``module avail`` command might not show the all modules relevant to compute jobs.
+The ``module spider`` command can be used as an alternative, but make sure to execute it on a Rocky 9 node to see modules suited for Rocky 9 (see :ref:`the module system on Leuven clusters <leuven_module_system>` for background information).